Thank You, Mr. Moto (film): Production

 Thank You, Mr Moto was the second Mr Moto novel following No Exit and was published in 1936 after having been serialised first.
 The New York Times praised the book's "vitality and vividness".

 In June 1937 Fox said the first three movies in the series would be Think Fast, Mr Moto, Thank You Mr Moto and Mr Moto's Gamble.
 Think Fast had been filmed in February.
 The second Moto film actually shot was Look Out Mr Moto (which became Mr. Moto Takes a Chance) filmed in July but it would not come out until after the other three films.

 Jayne Regan was given her first lead when cast in the film.

 Shooting

 Filming started October 1937 and went through to November.

 The film marked the last appearance of screen great Pauline Frederick.

 By now the films were so popular that in December 1937 Fox refused Lorre a leave of absence to appear on Broadway in Wine of Choice with Miriam Hopkins.

 In December 1937 the Alfred Cohn story Death at the Artist's Ball was purchased by Fox as a Moto story.

 Reception

-The film was released in December 1937.
+20th Century Fox released the film in December 1937.
 The Christian Science Monitor called it "well made and fairly exciting."

 Home media

-This film, along with Think Fast, Mr. Moto, Mr. Moto Takes a Chance and Mysterious Mr. Moto, was released on DVD in 2006 by 20th Century Fox as part of The Mr. Moto Collection, Volume One.
+This film, together with Think Fast, Mr. Moto, Mr. Moto Takes a Chance and Mysterious Mr. Moto, was released on DVD in 2006 by 20th Century Fox as part of The Mr. Moto Collection, Volume One.